 Documenters: Equipping People for Civic Action

-In November 2022, former Chicago Documenter Sebastián González de León founded the San Pedro Gazette in St. Petersburg, Florida, an independent newsroom with a mission to “create an informed, empowered, and critical public by creating impact-oriented journalism” and was accepted into the Google News Initiative Pre-Launch Lab.
-His time as a Documenter influenced him and how he shaped the San Pedro Gazette and he’s interested in launching a Documenters site in his community.
+In November 2022, former Chicago Documenter Sebastián González de León y León founded the San Pedro Gazette in St. Petersburg, Florida–an independent newsroom with a mission to build “an informed, empowered, and critical public by creating impact-oriented journalism.”
+He was also accepted into the Google News Initiative Pre-Launch Lab 2023 cohort.
+His time as a Documenter influenced his understanding of the need for high-impact local news and how he shaped the San Pedro Gazette, and he’s interested in launching a local Documenters site in his community.

 In Our Neighborhoods: Building Community Power